Creating and Running a Laravel Project in ServBay

 .env

-file for managing environment-specific settings such as database connections and app URLs.
+file for managing environment variables such as database connections and application URLs.
 Open the.env

-file in your project root and configure as needed.
-Make sure the following basic settings are correct:dotenvAPP_NAME=ServBay Laravel Demo APP_ENV=local APP_KEY=base64:... # This is generated by php artisan key:generate APP_DEBUG=true APP_URL=https://servbay-laravel-test.local LOG_CHANNEL=stack # Database configuration example (MySQL) DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=servbay_laravel_app # Your desired database name DB_USERNAME=root # ServBay default database user DB_PASSWORD=password # ServBay default database password # Cache/queue config example (Redis) CACHE_STORE=redis REDIS_HOST=127.0.0.1 REDIS_PASSWORD=null # ServBay Redis defaults to no password REDIS_PORT=6379 # Cache/queue config example (Memcached) # CACHE_STORE=memcached # MEMCACHED_HOST=127.0.0.1 # MEMCACHED_PORT=11211
+file in your project root and configure it as needed.
+Ensure the following basic settings are correct:dotenvAPP_NAME=ServBay Laravel Demo APP_ENV=local APP_KEY=base64:... # This value is generated by php artisan key:generate APP_DEBUG=true APP_URL=https://servbay-laravel-test.local LOG_CHANNEL=stack # Example Database Configuration (MySQL) DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=servbay_laravel_app # Desired database name DB_USERNAME=root # ServBay default DB user DB_PASSWORD=password # ServBay default DB password # Example Caching/Queue Configuration (Redis) CACHE_STORE=redis REDIS_HOST=127.0.0.1 REDIS_PASSWORD=null # ServBay default Redis has no password REDIS_PORT=6379 # Example Caching/Queue Configuration (Memcached) # CACHE_STORE=memcached # MEMCACHED_HOST=127.0.0.1 # MEMCACHED_PORT=11211

 1